-If you have the confidence to start your speech with a joke or humorous one liner, this can really help to break the ice.
-If like most father of the brides, however, you are a little nervous, simply start by introducing yourself, thanking everybody for coming, and giving special thanks to those who have travelled to be there and those who have helped in the planning and organisation of the wedding.
+If you have the confidence to start your speech with a joke or humorous one-liner, this can really help to break the ice.
+If, like so many fathers-of-the-brides, you are a little nervous, simply start by introducing yourself, thanking everybody for coming, and giving special thanks to those who have travelled to attend the celebrations, and don’t forget to mention those who have helped in the planning and organisation of your daughter’s big day.

-Say a few words about the wedding day so far, and how perfect everything has been.
+Say a few words about the wedding day so far, and how perfectly everything has run.
 If you have some funny stories from the lead up to the wedding, or the early part of the wedding day itself, you can also include them at the start of the speech.

-This is the crucial part of your father of the bride speech.
+This is the portion of your father-of-the-bride speech everyone’s waiting for.
 It’s not often you get to discuss your daughter’s many qualities and achievements, so make the most of it and indulge yourself.
 Make sure you compliment her; tell her how wonderful she looks and how proud you are of her.

-It is customary for the father of the bride to welcome the groom into his family, and to express his happiness at the connection between the two families that the marriage will bring.
-Anecdotes that work well in father of the bride speeches include your first encounter with the groom, the first time you realised your daughter was in love, and your reaction to their engagement.
+It is customary for the father-of-the-bride to welcome the groom into his family, and to express his happiness at the new connection between the two families that the marriage will bring.
+Anecdotes that work well in father-of-the-bride toasts include your first encounter with the groom, the first time you realised your daughter was in love with him, and your reaction to their engagement.